fleetingbytes/mrot/crates/mrot/README.md

 * `mrot show "this week"` will show the past and future meals in this week

 * `mrot when "spaghetti"` will show the past and future dates where spaghetti were recorded

+* `mrot unique` will show you all unique meal names used in your records or on the ignore list

 ### Managing Recorded Meals